b-jesch/skin.estuary.modv2/README.md

 - .10
   * Subtitle flags in info views fixed
   * Visibility condition of rotating disc art in video/audio OSD fixed
+  * in progress tvshows widget moved to top

 - .9